Over seventeen years of website redesign experience, tips you have to pay attention to.

 Next, it’s time to think SMART.

 Before tackling your redesign, you need a strategy.
-A SMART strategy.
+A SMART strategy for the future.
 This should be based on what you hope to achieve:

 • More sales?